CN3ves/5-/docs/index.md

   * Synergy and help: Any time the action of another character or a different skill can logically influence the results of a character's action, a +1 help bonus may be used to tip the scales in favour of success instead of failure.
 > Generally, successful actions from other players will be evoked to justify the help bonus, but other reason could be considered, such as information from knowledge skills, narrative effects or specific descriptors that may apply.
   * Decrease the action effect: For some skills particularly those with a willing target, it just doesn't makes sense failing.
 In this cases, the skill effect may be reduced one step (generally from lowest die to 1).

-__

-**Raise the stakes**: In addition to simply rolling a 2d6, the player may chose to raise his stakes, that is, to re-roll one die of his choice.
-Raising the stakes allows the character to push himself further and change the outcome of his action at the cost of gaining 1 damage to one suitable resistances *(by default, mental resistance)*.
-The stakes may be raised as many times as a player wants, and the result is the difference between successes and failures accumulated, where:

-  * 0 reflects is a normal hit
-  * Positive values represent a critical hit, upgrading the effect one step, impose a condition on the target or gain a +1 bonus against the target (for each extra success).
-  * Negative values represent a critical failure, downgrading the effect one step, impose a negative condition io the charatcer or a -1 penalty on the character (for each extra failure).

-> A character that failed his initial roll, may pay take resistance damage to re-roll one die: if the roll now succeeds, the action no longer fails however, if it fails twice, it is now a critical fail.
-A character that has succeeded, may take damage to its resistance to re-roll one die of the player's choice: of he success on the second roll, he chooses a suitable ability as a critical hit to impose an extra effect on the target.

-**Abilities**: Abilities are free "raises".
-A player may use one ability to raise his action without taking (mental) damage or needing to re-roll one die.
-However the effect is predefined by the descriptor and cannot be changed as a regular critical hit.
-Also, the ability is fatigued by the highest die and can only be reused when the fatigue is fully restored.
-> A warrior is defending and success.
-The player decides to raise the stakes using the character's Counter Attack ability.
-The defence is a critical success now and the enemy is successfully countered.
-Normally, the player would have to re-roll one die and damage one resistance to attempt a counter attack.

-**Stances**: Given the limited scope of these basic actions, the players may attempt to take a stance, adding more strategic options to the conflict.
-Stances are a special way to *raise the stakes*, reflecting different approaches to conflict.
-Every time a character takes a stance, the player must define a trade-off and gain one skill-specific fatigue penalty.
-If the character succeeds the action, it gains the bonus, otherwise it takes damage to its (mental) resistance.
-For example:

-  * Gaining a bonus at a skill by taking a penalty on another.
-> A manoeuvring character may put his efforts on outsmarting the target to make it trip.
-To gain a +1 manoeuvre bonus the player bets a -1 defence penalty.
-The player pays a -1 "trip" skill fatigue penalty and, if the manoeuvring fails, the defence penalty is lifted by taking 1 to resistance.
-  * Sacrificing an action for the chance of repeating another.
-> A hidden character may gamble away his attack action to gain a new move action, so he can silently sneak past a guard.
-The player pays a -1 "move silently" skill fatigue penalty and, if the first move works, the attack action is lost and a new silent move may be attempted.
-However, if the first move fails, the player may still use the attack action taking 1 damage to mental resistance.
-  * Sacrifice the action success for an increases number of targets.
-> A fighter takes a supportive stance to cover the allies' retreat and chaotically swings his sword, trying to hit multiple targets by trading its accuracy.
-The player may gamble away the attack success chances in order to attack an extra target by taking a "sword" skill fatigue penalty equal to the number of attacks.

-___
+> Failing to heal friendly character does not mean that the treatment was in vain, but that its effect was downgraded one step (from highest value to lowest value, for example).
+  * Time to success: How far the failure sum is from the maximun value of the sucess range (5 + modifier) can be though of how long the action takes to succeed, particularly in situations like combat where all charatcer are acting simulataneously.
+> A character fails his defense with a sum of 9, with a modifier of 3.
+The distance to the success is 9-(5+3), that is, 1.
+This means that the character will take "one turn" to succeed his defence action, effectively being hit once.

-**Narration effects**: To keep thinks interesting and provide continuous opportunities for small twists and turns, when a 1 is rolled in any dice, a narrative effect may be used by adding a *but* to the action resolution, attenuating the results of the action.
-So for a failed roll, the player fails *but* there was something happened as a consequence, while for a successful roll there was a consequence unaccounted.
+**Narration effects:** To keep thinks interesting and provide continuous opportunities for small twists and turns, when a 1 is rolled in any dice, a narrative effect may be used by adding a but to the action resolution, attenuating the results of the action.
+So for a failed roll, the player fails but there was something happened as a consequence, while for a successful roll there was a consequence unaccounted.

 > The player tries to hide before the guards come into the room.
 He fails to find a place to hide, but he notices an open window through which he can escape.
-The player successfully spots a secret passage on the wall, but the opening mechanism seems to be stuck.
+> The player successfully spots a secret passage on the wall, but the opening mechanism seems to be stuck.

-Similarly, when a 6 is rolled, an *and* effect may be considering, adding an extra side effect to the action.
+Similarly, when a 6 is rolled, an and effect may be considering, adding an extra side effect to the action.
 In this case, regardless of the character success, something else happens.

 > The player tries to hide before the guards come into the room.
 He fails to find a place to hide and makes loud noises, warning the guards for his presence.
-The player successfully spots a secret passage on the wall and the trap on it.
+> The player successfully spots a secret passage on the wall and the trap on it.

 **Wounds**: Every time a character fails a defence action, it takes 1 to the matching resistance *(physical combat to physical resistance or social for social conflict)*.
 If this value is greater than the resistance point, the character will gain a -1 fatigue penalty for each point above the resistance point.
 If the value is above the break-point, the character is unable to continue.
 At the end of the conflict, a 2d6 must be rolled if the resistance point was broken *(same roll for level up resistances)*.
 If any die shows a value the below current fatigue penalty, the character gains a wound (physical, mental, social) condition.